Can I change my sexual orientation?

 Myths about Aversive Therapy

-In “LGBT +” - the rhetoric aimed at discrediting rehabilitation therapy, the myth that, earlier, until the 1970s, homosexuals were treated exclusively by passing an electric current through the brain, holds a prominent place.
-You can often hear compassions and sympathies aimed at provoking compassion among the ignorant inhabitants of history, as before people with a homosexual desire were thrown by force almost onto an electric chair.
+In the “LGBT*+” rhetoric aimed at discrediting reparative therapy, a strong place is occupied by the myth that, supposedly, earlier, before the 1970s, homosexuals were treated exclusively by passing electric current through the brain.
+One can often hear stories aimed at evoking compassion and sympathy from ignorant ordinary people about how people with homosexual attraction were previously forcibly thrown almost into the electric chair.

 It's a lie.
 It is designed to intimidate and demotivate those homosexuals who are trying to find an opportunity to get rid of NGV.
 The above report (Phelan 2009b) convincingly shows that men and women interested in eliminating NVH successfully achieved their goal without any “passing electric current through the brain”.
 In the 1970's, this was a well-known scientific fact, which the central press freely wrote about.